nxp-mcuxpresso/OpenART/examples/gender_detection/README.md

   2 Connect the debug COM with PC

-  3 Plugin the SD Card after copy the model file and main.py
+  3 Plugin the SD Card after copy the model file , png files , imagetools.py.

+  ​	4 Rename  gender_detect.py to main.py, copy to SD Card.

+  ​    5 Reset the board, omv thread will run into main.py

+  ​    OR

-  4 Reset the borad, board enter msh mode
+  ​	4 Reset the borad, board run into omv thread and connect with OpenMV IDE through usb cable.

-  5 Excute the scripyt by command: 'omv'
+  ​	5 Execute the gender_detect.py in openMV IDE, disable Frame Buffer on the right top

   6 Show a picture or one person to the camera to test the model, result is shown in the left top label